 1. Check Multiple Files on the File Explorer

 - Navigate to the folder that contains your music or video files.

-- Click the “View” menu and select “Details“.
+- Click the View menu and select Details.

-- If it’s not an option, select “More…” then check the “Protected” box and click “OK“.
+- If it’s not an option, select More and then check the Protected box and click OK.

-Check Individual Files
+2. Check the Properties of Individual Files

-- Right click on any media file and select “Properties“.
+- Right-click on any media file and select Properties.

-- Select the “Details” tab and scroll down toward the bottom.
+- Select the Details tab and scroll down toward the bottom.